The BSc Computer Networking equips you with the skills to specialise in networking technology. The

 SQA Highers: BBBC including Computing Science or Maths or Physics

-GCE A-Levels: CCC including Computer Science or Maths or Physics
+GCE A-Levels: CC including Computer Science or Maths or Physics

-Irish Leaving Certificate: HL: BBBC2 including Maths or Physics or Technology
+Irish Leaving Certificate: HL: BBBC including Maths or Physics or Technology

 International Baccalaureate (IB) Diploma: 24 points (including 4, 4 at HL)

-SQA HND / BTEC Level 5 HND: Computing: Technical Support; Computer Networking; Internetworking (for SQA awards, with Grade A in the Graded Unit)
+SQA HND (Grade B) / BTEC Level 5 HND: Computing: Technical Support; Computing (Internetworking)

 world cannot function without computers and the networks which connect them.